Actindo-AG/Documentation/RetailSuiteAccounting/Operation/15_ProvideAccountingData.md

     - **Yes**
         Select this option to include the applicable tax key in split postings of automatic accounts.
     - **No**
-        Select this option not to include the applicable in split postings of automatic accounts.
+        Select this option if you do not want to include the applicable tax key in split postings of automatic accounts.

 10. If necessary, click the *Saved personal account length* drop-down list and select the appropriate option.
 By default, the personal account length preconfigured in the system is preselected.